blinkletter/UsingGAMESS/7_Butadiene.md

 *The structures corresponding to the maxima and minima in {numref}`fig7_1_11`*
 ```

 Why is the maximum energy found at around 102˚ rather than exactly 90˚?
 The electronic energy likely hits a maximum at 90˚ and then starts to decrease as the angle rotates forward to 180˚.
 Steric repulsion from the other end of the molecule is still present and contributing to the total energy.
-It is decreasing as the angle opens but results in an energy contribution that puts the maximum at near to 100˚ compared to 90.
-It seems that the steric inter action between the ends of the molecule pushed both stationary points to the right.
+It is decreasing as the angle opens up but results in an energy contribution that puts the maximum nearer to 100˚ compared to 90.
+It seems that the steric interaction between the ends of the molecule pushed both stationary points to the right.
 The expected electronic minimum of 0˚ was 38˚ and the expected maximum of 90˚ was >100˚ when the steric effect is added in.

 ## Finding A Transition State

 The peak of the energy barrier, between a C–C torsion of 100˚ and 105˚, is the transition state for converting between the *s-trans* and *s-cis* conformers of butadiene.
-Can we find the exact point at which we reach maximum energy along then path of change.
+Can we find the exact point at which we reach maximum energy along then path of change?

 The coordinate that we are changing is the torsion angle along the central C–C bond.
 We have scanned that coordinate between 0˚ and 180˚.
 Scanning in this way is a good way to get close to a T.S.
 Each scan point is an optimized structure for that give torsion value.
 So all other coordinates have been minimized in energy (we hope) for each step in the scan.
 In theory, we are following the lowest energy path (a valley) uphill and down over a saddle point (a mountain pass).
 The saddle point is the transition state.
 There is one direction (coordinate) that takes you up and then down in energy.
 All other coordinates will only take you uphill (assuming that they are at minimum energy values after them optimization).